pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 - Include a brief paragraph describing what your package does:

+## Community Partnerships
+We partner with communities to support peer review with an additional layer of checks that satisfy community requirements.
+If your package fits into an existing community please check below:

+- [ ] Pangeo

 ## Scope
 - Please indicate which [category or categories][PackageCategories] this package falls under:
 	- [ ] Data retrieval